-- 1. the need for the mineral, taking account of aggregate landbanks for Devon; - 2. likely effects on designated sites of environmental and historic importance or geodiversity or biodiversity; - 3. impact on the surface water flow regime and groundwater sources; - 4. compatibility with surrounding land uses, including historic character and landscapes, and in particular protected landscapes such as AONB; - 5. proximity to local communities and the need to maintain and enhance the local landscape character and setting of settlements; - 6. proximity to primary end-use market(s) and ease of access by road or alternative transport modes;
+- 1. The need for the mineral, taking account of aggregate landbanks for Devon; - 2.
+Likely effects on designated sites of environmental and historic importance, geodiversity or biodiversity;

-- 7. the ability for a site or sites to deliver significant contributions to local, regional and national BAP targets for habitat creation and priority species as well as geodiversity gains where applicable; - 8. the provision of Pollution Prevention Plans, including a method statement for management of all potentially polluting activities; and - 9. there are no unacceptable impacts on human health, noise sensitive properties and aviation safety; unavoidable noise, dust and particle emissions or vibrations should be controlled, mitigated or removed at source.
+- 3. Impact on the surface water flow regime and groundwater sources; - 4.
+Compatibility with surrounding land uses, including historic character and landscapes, and in particular protected landscapes such as AONB; - 5.
+Proximity to local communities and the need to maintain and enhance the local landscape character and setting of settlements; - 6.
+Proximity to primary end use markets and ease of access by road or alternative transport modes; - 7.
+The ability for a site or sites to deliver significant contributions to habitat creation and priority species as well as geodiversity gains where applicable; - 8.
+The provision of Pollution Prevention Plans, including a method statement for management of all potentially polluting activities; and - 9.
+There are no unacceptable impacts on human health, noise-sensitive properties and aviation safety; unavoidable noise, dust and particle emissions or vibrations should be controlled, mitigated or removed at source.